Skip to main content

 Designed to: Give back to the community, create a sense of belonging as a team

-Volunteering for a local cause that means something to your team is a great way to boost company morale and give back to your community.
-Whether you choose to raise money for a charity or volunteer your time at an event, compassion-based activities are always a hit with any size team.
+Volunteering for a local cause that means something to your team boosts company morale while giving back to your community.
+Whether you raise money for a charity or volunteer your time at an event, compassion-based activities are always a hit with any size team.

 Duration: 1–2 hours